vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Constant Contact</h4>

-Constant Contact is a user-friendly email marketing tool designed for businesses of all sizes.
+<a href="https://www.constantcontact.com/" role="link" target="_blanck">Constant Contact</a> is a user-friendly email marketing tool designed for businesses of all sizes.
 With an emphasis on simplicity, it helps you create, send, and track professional email campaigns without needing technical expertise.
 Constant Contact offers an array of customizable templates, list management features, and powerful automation tools to help you engage with customers and grow your email list effectively.

 For businesses transitioning from traditional email systems, Constant Contact offers a streamlined approach to email marketing that integrates easily with social media platforms and other marketing tools.
 It’s trusted by thousands of businesses for its easy setup and comprehensive features.